alexpovel/latex-cookbook/README.md

   AFAIK, `xelatex` is not as versatile, yet is much more prevalent (double the number of hits on Google).
   All issues I ever had with `xelatex` (see above) were banished switching to `lualatex`.

 - use `glossaries-extra`, the latest, most capable glossary/nomenclature/indexing package.
-With `bib2gls` (a Java tool) to draw  entries from respective `*.bib`-files.
+It is used with `bib2gls` as its backend (a Java tool) to draw entries from respective `*.bib`-files.
 This is also used for symbols, allowing for a highly cross-referenced document with absolutely consistent symbol typesetting and global management of them.

-  You can have your abbreviations/symbols/sub-superscripts in `*.bib` files now, with the familiar syntax for the entries.
+  You can have your abbreviations/symbols/sub-superscripts in `*.bib` files now, with the familiar syntax (reminiscent of JSON) for the entries.
   Their order does not matter, they will be sorted by the `bib2gls` tool.
   The sorting can be customized to a dizzying degree --- or left out entirely, if you don't want it sorted.